abhira0/ncsu-ip-p1/README.md

 This will generate an Excel file (`results.xlsx`) with the compiled results.

-## Experiment Details

-The experiments will:
-- Transfer files of sizes 10kB, 100kB, 1MB, and 10MB
-- Perform 1000 repetitions for 10kB files
-- Perform 100 repetitions for 100kB files
-- Perform 10 repetitions for 1MB files
-- Perform 1 repetition for 10MB files

-For each transfer, the following metrics are measured:
-- Transfer time (seconds)
-- Throughput (bits per second)
-- Protocol overhead ratio (total bytes transferred / file size)

 ## Results

 The experiment results are saved as JSON files in the format: